0mnadren/Platforma/README.md

 ## Link to the site
 [Platformfor evaluation of scientific papers](https://portalnaucnihradova.pythonanywhere.com/)

-#### © 2021 Platformfor evaluation of scientific papers.
+#### © 2021 Platform for evaluation of scientific papers.
 All Rights Reserved.